 The Utthita Parsvakonasana, or "Extended Side Angle Pose"

 This pose is a stretch along the top side of the body, from the back heel through the raised arm.
-It opens the hip joints, stretches the groins and releases the shoulders and neck.
+It opens the hip joints, stretches the groin and releases the shoulders and neck.

 The Virabhadrasana II, or "Warrior II Pose"